MarcoKoch/conan-libunwind/README.md

 Feedback and pull requests are highly appreciated.
 If you have any questions, feel free to ask in the issue tracker.

-For contributions to the original libunwind project, the author has set up a GitHub mirror at <https://github.com/libunwind/libunwind>.
+To contribute to the original libunwind project, please interact with the official GitHub mirror at <https://github.com/libunwind/libunwind>.